BishopFox/BrokenHill/docs/all_command-line_options.md

 ### --no-loss-index-shift

 The GCG algorithm depends on calculating the cross-entropy loss between candidate adversarial content and the tokens that represent the target string.
-Due to LLM sorcery, the loss calculation must use a version of the target tokens that is offset by -1.
-For example, if the
+Due to LLM sorcery, the loss calculation must use a version of the target tokens where the start and end indices are offset by -1.
+For example, if the target tokens are [ 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions', ':' ], then the loss calculation is performed using something like [ '<|assistant|>', 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions' ].
+This isn't really explained at all in the code this tool was originally based on, but [nanogcg](https://github.com/GraySwanAI/nanoGCG/tree/main/nanogcg) has a comment to the effect of the logits needing to be shifted so that the previous token predicts the current token.

+How much of the magic is the inclusion of the special assistant role token versus left-shifting?
+You'd have to ask an LLM sorceror.

 ## --adversarial-candidate-newline-replacement <string>